MisterHW/LEDCard/readme.md

 - f = +120 mm, https://astromedia.de/Opti-Media-Linse-OM6

 Mounted with clear epoxy (Uhu Endfest).
 For mounting, put Al tape on the back of the LEDCard PCB and place the lens in its designated location.
 Rub the tape to get complete adhesion without air pockets to avoid seeping of the epoxy.

+### Known Issues

+Please see https://github.com/MisterHW/LEDCard/issues?q= where known problems are listed and improvements are discussed.

 ## License